Aston Martin Racing: Cars

-On 21 November 2017 Aston Martin revealed the new Vantage: a dynamic successor to the biggest-selling road car in the British marque's history.
+On 21 November 2017, Aston Martin revealed the new Vantage: a dynamic successor to the biggest-selling road car in the British marque's history.
 This evening, in an unprecedented synchronised launch, Aston Martin Racing revealed the new 2018 Vantage GTE: the spectacular new FIA World Endurance Championship challenger poised to replace the team's most successful competition car of all-time, the multiple Le Mans-winning V8 Vantage GTE.

-Aston Martin Racing has confirmed it will race two brand new Vantage GTEs in the GTE Pro category of the 2018/19 FIA World Endurance Championship (WEC) Super Season.
+Aston Martin Racing has confirmed it will race two brand new Vantage GTEs in the GTE Pro category of the 2018–19 WEC super season.

-On 21 January 2021, Aston Martin Racing announced their decision to end their World Endurance Championship LMGTE Pro career and their Vantage GTE factory program in order to focus on their Formula One effort, as well as their LMGTE Am program.
+On 23 December 2020, Aston Martin Racing announced their decision to end their World Endurance Championship LMGTE Pro career and their Vantage GTE factory program in order to focus on their Formula One effort, as well as their LMGTE Am program, which will be funded by Paul Dalla Lana.
+On 24 April 2023, Dalla Lana retired from racing and withdrew his NorthWest AMR team with immediate effect a week before the 6 Hours of Spa.
+Heart of Racing took over the entry, but kept the NorthWest AMR name and number to conform with the championship regulations.

+In October 2023, Aston Martin announced their Le Mans Hypercar project, with plans to enter the FIA World Endurance Championship and IMSA SportsCar Championship in 2025, in partnership with The Heart of Racing.
+The car, known as the Aston Martin Valkyrie AMR-LMH, uses a 6.5-litre Aston Martin-Cosworth RA V12 engine modified to meet the requirements of the Le Mans Hypercar division and ensure reliability during endurance races, and it has a 7-speed sequential manual gearbox developed by Xtrac.